 - Cash flow statement (optional for category 4 enterprises).

 *Note: For category 1 & 2 enterprises the PDF reports must be signed by a company director and all statements must have been fully audited by a licensed auditor (Art.
 2.1.e, 9.2).
-For category 3, the documents do not have to have been audited and they can be signed by a responsible person (such as the company accountant).
+For category 3, it is not required for the documents to be audited, and they can simply be signed by a responsible person (such as the company accountant).

 How And When To Report

 Prior to 2020, category 4 enterprises were not required to report (Art.
 6.1).
-This is the major new change here.
+This is the major new change.

-Your accountant can assist you with the required documentation and submission.
+Your accountant can assist you with the required documentation and the submission process.

 Failure to submit by the deadline will lead to the following fines: